wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hello, quarkus developer!
 ```

 Again, you haven’t recompiled or restarted the services.
-Quarkus is watching for any changes in the source tree and takes the required actions automatically. **(AO: Because we talk about "healing" later in Chapter 5, it might be worth introducing that term here.
-But it also might confuse the reader.)**
+Quarkus is watching for any changes in the source tree and takes the required actions automatically.

 This is already great.
 Really.
 But let’s move on.